 Please note that if you already created the CCT items with the checkbox fields checked, you need to check the values and resave the items so that the data would be saved in the database.
 You can also use the Glossary for the Checkbox field.

-Create a Checkboxes field type in the New CCT item form
+Create the Checkboxes field in the New CCT Item Form